dbrun3/PrisonBreak/README.md

 This game was designed from scratch, without an engine, in order to learn about the game making process from the bottom up.
 All assets were drawn by the team.

-To play the game, download the x64 file which contains the necessary assests and dlls and run PrisonBreak.exe
+The game is already built for you!
+To play the game, download the x64 file which contains the necessary assests and dlls and run PrisonBreak.exe on Windows.